Ajay425/rfd-bot/README.md

 ## Prerequisites

-- **Python 3.x** is required to run this script.
+- **Python 3.xx** is required to run this script.
-- The following Python packages are required:
+- The following Python packages are required in order  to run the script:
   - `requests`
   - `beautifulsoup4`